BhasherBEL/LanguageLab/CONTRIBUTING.md

 #### Requirements

 - OS: Tested on Linux and macOS, untested and unmaintained on Windows.
-- Backend: The deployment currently use `python3.12`, so it's recommanded to use the same version for development.
+- Backend: The deployment currently use `python3.12`, so it's recommended to use the same version for development.
 It also requires `virtualenv` to manage the virtual environment.
-- Frontend: `npm` is currently used (more precisely, `npm10.8.2`). `Prettier` is also used for linting and formatting, so is highly recommanded.
+- Frontend: `npm` is currently used (more precisely, `npm10.8.2`). `Prettier` is also used for linting and formatting, so it is highly recommended.

 #### Configuration